JohnBinford/AppleWood-Pointe/readme.md

       -  Specifically, we noted that the prosumer saw that Lan Copt offered looked to be missing those devices.
       -  Linelle had recently offered a Swiss-built Table saw that has safety and many other jigs and attachments that would be a good alternative.
 -  Linelle had also offered a belt sander, but noted that another Craftman offered a better one.
-   -  John  will try to locate that item and get it on board.## One of the guys wondered what the strange square metal "pipe" was in the ceiling of a commoon area.
+   -  John  will try to locate that item and get it on board
 * * *

 ### You might remember some email chatter about  the fact that 13 of us met at the Dakota County Library to chat about shop stuff.